i49/pulp/README.md

 Modules           |Description
 ------------------|-------------------------------------
-pulp-api          |Java API for EPUB processing pulp-api-test     |Unit tests of the API implementation pulp-core         |Reference implementation of the API pulp-cli          |Command line utility built on the API pulp-distribution |Assembles files for distribution
+pulp-api          |Java API for EPUB processing pulp-api-test     |Unit tests for the API implementation pulp-core         |Reference implementation of the API pulp-cli          |Command line utility built on the API pulp-distribution |Assembles files for distribution